 As the fall season fades, Anchorage transforms into a winter wonderland.
 Ice skaters slide across frozen city ponds.
 Cross-country skiers glide down sun-dappled forest trails.
 Crystalline chunks of sea ice stud the Cook Inlet coast, and the snow-capped Chugach Mountains become the perfect playground for snowshoeing, snowmachining, skiing, and sledding.
+Create your own amazing winter images with these Anchroage winter photo tips:

 -